 While most victims of sexual assault are women, some victims are men.
 It is important for men to know that male victims at Penn State are offered the same support services as women, including transportation and payment provisions.
 Male victims are eligible for the special exam at Mount Nittany Medical Center, with follow-up or later care provided at University Health Services in the Student Health Center on campus.
 If you say that you have been a victim of sexual assault, you will receive priority over routine patients.

-After the initial treatment for rape, it is critical that the victim receives follow-up care.
-The testing done immediately after an assault or within a few days does not necessarily identify all potential problems that could result from a rape.
+After the initial treatment for sexual assault, it is critical that the victim receives follow-up care.
+The testing done immediately after an assault or within a few days does not necessarily identify all potential problems that could result from a sexual assault.
 A follow-up exam and testing two weeks after the rape affords the opportunity to find medical problems such as infections that may have gone undetected during the initial exam.
 Follow-up exams should be scheduled at UHS by calling 814-863-0774 regardless of where the initial exam took place.

 Non-Emergency Medical Procedures